aliwualk/One-Step-At-The-Time/exercise1.md

 ---

-***We use in JASP the Correlation Test (under Regression) add the varibles: Bench Press and Weight and in the options the sample Correlation Coefficient Pearson's, in Alt.
-Hypotesis, we selected correlated and in scatter plots: statistics.
+#### We use in JASP the Correlation Test (under Regression) add the varibles: Bench Press and Weight and in the options the sample Correlation Coefficient Pearson's, in Alt.
+Hypotesis, we selected correlated and in scatter plots: statistics

 ---